telerik/blazor-docs/components/chart/pan-and-zoom/pan.md

 To perform panning, do either of the following:

 * Drag the plot area of the Chart.
 * Hold the assigned panning key and drag the plot area.
-This method requires you to [specify a key for panning](#specifying-a-key-for-panning).
+This method requires you to [specify a keyboard key for panning](#specifying-a-keyboard-key-for-panning).

 >caption Chart with enabled panning